dvsekhvalnov/jose2go/README.md

 ##Status
 Used in production.
 GA ready.
+Current version is 1.1

 ## Supported JWA algorithms